jwilkie94/ST558-Project-1/README.md

 ![](README_files/figure-gfm/histogram-1.png)<!-- -->

-The counts for Absolute Magnitude appear to follow an approximately normal distribution.
+The counts for absolute magnitude appear to follow an approximately normal distribution, so there were not a lot of unusually large or unusually small magnitudes observed on these two dates.